 As DCTA’s Vice President, Christina serves as the membership committee chair helping to facilitate the annual membership and organizing campaign.
 She also works to coordinate membership activities throughout the year.
 A DCTA member since 2009, Christina earned her degree in Elementary Education (K-6) with an emphasis on bilingual education from the University of Northern Colorado in 2007.
 She received her graduate degree in Bilingual and ESL Classrooms (K-12) from the University of Colorado, Boulder in 2011.
 Christina is an ELA-S Montessori (Grades 1-3) teacher at Academia Ana Marie Sandoval.

-Ann Franco serves as DCTA’s treasurer, overseeing the management and reporting of all financial duties of the association, approving and distributing all funds for DCTA and managing DCTA’s budget.
-Ann has been a member of DCTA since 1991, and has also served as a building representative and board member at both CEA and DCTA.
+Rachel Sandoval serves as DCTA’s treasurer, overseeing the management and reporting of all financial duties of the association, approving and distributing all funds for DCTA and managing DCTA’s budget.

 Secretary: Amber Wilson